Nepal has returned to normal after the recent protests. Book your trek with confidence.

 Can a beginner Trek to Mardi Himal?

 Yes, a beginner can do the Mardi Himal Trek.
 However, make sure you are physically fit to overcome some challenges you may encounter.
 This adventure is relatively short and can be completed within a week.
-Also, the route is well marked and managed, offering you gradual ascends and moderate elevation gain.
-The highest point you will reach in this adventure is 4,500 meters.
+Also, the route is well-marked and managed, offering you gradual ascents and moderate elevation gain.
+The highest point you will reach in this adventure is 4,042 m.
 This means you will have a lower risk of altitude sickness compared to other treks.

 A Trekker at Mardi Himal Trek